URL Unfurl Not Working: How to Fix Link Previews on iMessage, Discord & More

 How iMessage Generates Link Previews

 iMessage uses Apple's server-side fetcher to read metadata from the shared URL.
-It checks, in order:
+It checks, in priority order:

 - Open Graph tags —